Department: Pathobiology & Population Sciences

 Research Centres: Veterinary Epidemiology, Economics and Public Health

 Kevin is a research assistant in the Department of Pathobiology and Population Sciences.
 His current interests include all aspects of One Health and the use of systems thinking in developing an understanding of complex problems and identifying potential solutions.

 Kevin grew up and studied in South Africa, completing a BSc in Agriculture (Animal Science) and then a BVSc at Onderstepoort, Pretoria.
 After a short period of clinical veterinary work in South Africa he moved to the UK and worked in several private veterinary clinics before purchasing his own, which he managed for 13 years.
 Looking for a change in career direction, he enroled and completed an MSc One Health (Infectious diseases) in 2013/14 at the RVC and LSHTM, which included a research project on human, livestock and zoonotic diseases affecting the livelihoods of pastoralists in Ngorongoro, Tanzania.
 After the MSc OH, Kevin has worked at the RVC in a variety of projects primarily in East and Southern Africa.
 He completed his PhD part-time in 2023, which was on a systems approach to South African livestock-derived food, generating policy insights to develop a more equitable and environmentally sustainable food system for safe, healthy, and nutritious food.

-Kevin is currenlty involved in the following projects:
+Kevin has been involved in the following projects: